dnsimple/dnsimple-support/content/articles/dnsimple-support.markdown

 ## Twitter

-If you'd like to chat, say thanks, or share the love, feel free to mention our account on Twitter: [@dnsimple](https://twitter.com/dnsimple).
+If you'd like to chat, say thanks, or share the love, give us a shout @dnsimple (https://twitter.com/dnsimple) on Twitter.
+We'd love to hear from you.